 Hello, I’m Demetra Markis, and I’m happy to welcome you to my acupuncture and herbal practice.
 I love healthcare and health education, and I love working with people to help them find greater enjoyment in everyday life through health and wellbeing.
 My experience over the past twenty years of healthcare service has included traditional herbal practice, community and private acupuncture clinics, healthcare education and consultation, and providing volunteer services as an emergency medical technician to my rural community.
-To schedule in-person acupuncture or an online health consultation, please visit the appointment portal.
+To schedule in-person acupuncture or an online health consultation, please email email@example.com.
 To learn more about my training, please see my Professional CV available here.

 As for the long story: